 - Firing the First Shots (includes cleaning and storage)

 - Prone and Kneeling Rifle Shooting Positions

 - Rifle Sports and Activities

 The are no prerequisites for taking this course, and the material is accessible to appropriately supervised mature children.
 Class fee is $200.00

 AR-15 TACTICAL CARBINE CLASS

 Central Illinois Conceal Carry is proud to present an AR-15 training class.
 From basic dis-assembly and rifle operation, this course is perfect for the shooter looking to take the AR-15 style rifle to the next level.
+This course covers gas impingement systems and piston driven varieties of the AR platform.
 If your looking for a fun time, additional information, or are considering the AR platform as an integral part of your home defense plan, the Instructor team at Central Illinois Conceal Carry is ready to help you take the first step or improve on your existing skill set.